 Promoting safety and just culture in organisations is an essential element of effective implementation of occurrence reporting.
 Occurrence reporting and systematic analysis of rail incident and accident data is a cornerstone of modern safety management systems.
-Railways remain the only major transport mode in which an Union-wide common collection of information on occurrences is not in place.
+Railways remain the only major transport mode in which an EU-wide common collection of information on occurrences is not in place.

-This Programme Support Action shall be implemented through a grant to support a Twinning Programme for management staff of rail infrastructure managers with safety responsibility.
-The grant shall be awarded to a consortium consisting of:
+This Programme Support Action will be implemented through a grant to support a Twinning Programme for management staff of rail infrastructure managers with safety responsibility.
+The grant will be awarded to a consortium consisting of:

-- a coordinator, who may also be a sending/hosting organisation; it has to be either an Union Member State rail infrastructure manager or an association of Union rail infrastructure managers; - other beneficiaries at least 10 sending and/or hosting Union Member State rail infrastructure managers.
+- a coordinator, who can also be a sending/hosting organisation; it has to be either an EU Member State rail infrastructure manager or an association of EU rail infrastructure managers; - other beneficiaries at least 10 sending and/or hosting EU Member State rail infrastructure managers.

-The grant shall cover up to 100% of the direct eligible costs of the action.
+The grant will cover up to 100% of the direct eligible costs of the action.

-The legal basis for this PSA are point (a) of Article 5(2) and point (j) of Article 7(2) of the CEF Regulation.
+The legal basis for this PSA are Articles 5.2(a) and 7.2(j) of the CEF Regulation.

-Given that it requires a particular type of body on account of its technical competence and administrative power, this Programme Support Action shall be implemented through a grant awarded without a call for proposals to Union/EFTA Member State rail infrastructure managers or an association of Union/EFTA rail infrastructure managers on the basis of point (f) of Article 190(1) of the Rules of Application of the Financial Regulation.
+Given that it requires a particular type of body on account of its technical competence and administrative power, this Programme Support Action will be implemented through a grant awarded without a call for proposals to EU/EFTA Member State rail infrastructure managers or an association of EU/EFTA rail infrastructure managers on the basis of Article 190.1(f) of the Rules of Application of the Financial Regulation.